Beyond Memorization: Extending Reasoning Depth with Recurrence, Memory and Test-Time Compute Scaling: Methods

-The rule in our 1dCA setup is based on a neighborhood radius $r = 2$, meaning each bit of the next state depends on a 5-bit window (2 left + current cell + 2 right) from the current state.
-Since there are $2^5$ possible 5-bit strings, the rule mapping can be represented by a 32-bit string.
-Each bit in this string corresponds to the output of the rule for a specific input.
-The position of this output bit within the rule string is determined by the binary value of the 5-bit input.
-For example, if the 5-bit input \texttt{00000} maps to 1, then the 0-th bit of the 32-bit rule string would be \texttt{1} (see Fig.\ref{fig:methods}a).
-This encoding ensures that the model can interpret the rule as a direct lookup table.

-For our evaluation we use the exact match metric for state prediction (1 if the state is predicted correctly, 0 if at least one bit is predicted wrong).
-For rule prediction, however, we use bit accuracy (ratio of the correctly predicted bits in the rule).
-The reason is that in some significant part of the samples, it is not possible to exactly predict the whole rule, including all $32 = 2^5$ transitions, as some of these transitions did not appear in the orbit, which makes the exact match metric biased towards 0 and less representative.

-\textbf{Neural Models.} In our study, we consider several widely-applied models from distinct architectural families.
-Long Short-Term Memory (LSTM) networks \cite{hochreiter1997long}, a class of recurrent neural network (RNN), have proven effective in capturing sequential dependencies in NLP tasks.
+\paragraph{Neural Models.} In our study, we consider LLMs and small models from several widely applied architectural families.
+Long Short-Term Memory (LSTM) networks \cite{hochreiter1997long}, a class of recurrent neural networks (RNNs), have proven effective at capturing sequential dependencies in NLP tasks.
 However, their inherent sequential processing limits efficiency and scalability.

 Transformers \cite{vaswani2017attention} address these limitations by processing entire input sequences simultaneously through self-attention, enabling parallel computation and better handling of long-range dependencies compared to RNN-based models.

-State space models (SSMs) \cite{gu2021s4} offer an alternative approach to sequence modeling by leveraging structured state representations and computationally efficient recurrence mechanisms.
-We use one of the most powerful SSM architectures to date -- Mamba \citep{gu2023mamba, gu2021s4}.
-Additionally, we consider the Associative Recurrent Memory Transformer (ARMT) \cite{armt}, an extension of the transformer designed to enhance memory capabilities.
-ARMT builds on the Recurrent Memory Transformer~\cite{rmt} by incorporating quasi-linear attention mechanisms that improve information transfer across input blocks, mitigating limitations in long-context processing.
+State space models (SSMs) \cite{gu2021s4} offer an alternative approach to sequence modeling by leveraging structured state representations and computationally efficient recurrence mechanisms across varied lengths, temporal scales, and regimes.
+We consider the Associative Recurrent Memory Transformer (ARMT) \cite{armt}, an extension of the transformer designed to enhance memory capabilities.
+ARMT builds on the Recurrent Memory Transformer~\cite{rmt_2022} by incorporating quasi-linear attention mechanisms that improve information transfer across input blocks, mitigating limitations in long-context processing.
 We discuss the properties of these models in \autoref{appx:models_disc}.